A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 2. Skip the missed dose if it's almost time for the next dose: If it is close to the time for your next scheduled dose, skip the missed dose and continue with your regular dosing schedule.
 Do not double the dose to make up for the missed one.

-4. Continue with the regular dosing schedule: Resume taking Neurontin as prescribed by your healthcare provider.
+4. Continue with the regular dosing schedule: Resume taking Neurontin as prescribed.
 It is important to maintain a consistent dosing schedule to ensure the medication remains effective in managing your condition.

 top page